edsu/fondz/README.md

 fondz is a tool for auto-generating an "archival description" for born digital content found in a [bag](http://en.wikipedia.org/wiki/BagIt) or series of bags.
-This description is expressed as static HTML, for viewing in both online and offline mode.
-The assumption is that we'll be able to read HTML in browsers for some time to come (hopefully), so it is a logical preservation format.
+This description is expressed as static HTML, suitable for viewing in both online and offline mode.
+The assumption is that we'll be able to read HTML in browsers for some time to come (hopefully), so it is a logical long term preservation format.

 While fondz's output is simple, and easy to preserve, it is generated using some hideously complex, but nevertheless, rather useful pieces of